senocak/Teleskop-PDF-Nodejs/readme.md

 # TeleskopApp PDF Maker!

-This project is for the making pdf files for the specific url and merge them as one.
+This project is for the making pdf files for the specific urls and merge them as one.

 # Usage